oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 <T>(contract: Tzip12Contract, lambdaView?: address) => T
 ```

-The `T` type is just an object(a record of functions) and can be implemented
+The `T` type here is just an object(a record of functions) and can be
-anyway possible, including using TypeScript class.
-In this case it has
+implemented anyway possible, including using TypeScript class.
+In this case it
-to be wrapped in a function like this:
+has to be wrapped in a function like this:

 ```typescript
 export const MyContractApi = (